 DIY First-Aid Spray

 You can either make a First-Aid Spray or salve depending on your preference, to have ready for all minor cuts, scrapes, burns, bites, and rashes.
+(Major injuries need to be treated by a doctor!)

 German Chamomile Essential Oil Roller